 If the loan was made directly to a related party that doesn’t meet the affiliate definition or the reporting entity has received domiciliary state approval to disclaim control/affiliation, enter “R.”

+If the residential mortgage loan is held in a qualifying statutory trust, enter “T”.

+If the mortgage loan is 100% first lien, enter “1”.

+If the mortgage loan is not a first lien, including those with a combination of first and subordinate liens, enter “2”.

 Otherwise, leave the column blank.

+Column 21 – State of Domicile (Statutory Trust Only)

+Report the two-character U.S. postal abbreviation for the U.S. state or territory the statutory trust is domiciled within.

 SCHEDULE B – PART 2